-This Planned Manufacturing District is defined by zoning to foster manufacturing through prohibiting residential development and other specific uses; this lack of flexibility can leave areas with vacant and underutilized land without integration with the surrounding neighborhoods.
+The West Side Corridor is located within a Chicago Planned Manufacturing District, an area zoned to foster manufacturing by prohibiting residential development and other specific uses.
+This lack of flexibility has left areas with vacant and underutilized land without integrating the surrounding neighborhoods.
 The site, a prime example, consists largely of vacant lots with a train line cutting directly through it.
-By building a platform on top of the rail lines, this approach kept the programmatic functions of a light-manufacturing district at the base while creating a space for other types of development above.
-The roofs of the base buildings join with the rail platform to create a landscaped area that serves as a 28-acre public park for the surrounding neighborhoods.
+By building a platform on top of the rail lines, the programmatic functions of a light-manufacturing district are kept intact at the base while creating a space for new types of development above.
+The roofs of the base buildings join with the rail platform to create a landscaped area that serves as a 28-acre park for the surrounding neighborhoods.

 Building Area: 7.58 million square feet

 “Invisible City, Planning for Chicago’s Future."
 Chicago Architecture.
 March 6 – April 27, 2003.

 Kamin, Blair.
 Exhibits draw on different images for city's future."
 Chicago Tribune, 26 March 2003.